 The College is committed to assisting students, faculty and staff in making healthy lifestyle choices.
 Students can go to the Health Center for information and assistance.
 Faculty and staff who are interested in smoking cessation programs may obtain information from Human Resources.
-In addition, residents of Pennsylvania can access services available through the PA Free Quitline at 1-800-Quit-NOW (784-8669) or www.determinedtoquit.com/.
+In addition, residents of Pennsylvania can access services available through the PA Free Quitline at 1-800-Quit-NOW (784-8669) or health.pa.gov/topics/programs/tobacco/pages/ quitline.aspx.